w3c/wai-curricula/content/index.md

 ## Contents

-This resource includes modules that cover accessibility foundations that apply broadly to everyone in <abbr title="Information Technology">IT</abbr>, and modules that cover specific skills for developing and designing accessible digital content.
+This resource includes modules that cover accessibility foundations that apply broadly to everyone in <abbr title="Information Technology">IT</abbr>, and modules that cover specific skills for developing, designing, and authoring accessible digital content.

 The foundation, developer, and designer modules are available now.
 The author modules will be available later.